West Melton

-West Melton is a former mining village in the parish of Brampton Bierlow in South Yorkshire, England.
+West Melton is a former mining village in the Rotherham district, in South Yorkshire, England.
 It lies between Wath upon Dearne and Brampton Bierlow, roughly 5 miles north of Rotherham and 5 miles south-east of Barnsley.
-The village falls within the Wath parish of the Rotherham Metropolitan Borough Council.

 It contains several churches, among them are West Melton United Reformed Church and Princess Street Methodist Church.
+Until 1974 it was in the West Riding of Yorkshire.